pwnwriter/kanha/.github/README.md

 [**`Kanha`**](/) is a tool that can help you perform, a variety of attacks based on the target domain .
 With just `kanha` you can do, [***`Fuzzing`***](https://en.wikipedia.org/wiki/Fuzzing), [***`Reverse dns lookup`***](https://en.wikipedia.org/wiki/Reverse_DNS_lookup), [***`common http response`***](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), [***`subdomain takeover detection`***](https://en.wikipedia.org/wiki/Domain_hijacking) and many [**`more`**](/src/commands).

-The project is inspird by [`mini.nvim`](https://github.com/echasnovski/mini.nvim), basically helping you to be productive with less numbers of *tools(plugins)* installed on your system and be unobtrusive and function as a standalone **`single binary`** by out of the box.
+The project is inspird by [`mini.nvim`](https://github.com/echasnovski/mini.nvim), basically helping you to be productive with less numbers of *tools(plugins)* installed on your system and be unobtrusive and function as a standalone **`single binary`** out of the box.

 Built from the ground up with performance, ease of use, and portability in mind in your favourite programming lang [**`rust`**](https://www.rust-lang.org/) 💝